 Buffalo | Albany | Westchester

-J. Joseph Wilder - Managing Partner
+J. Joseph Wilder - Founding Partner

 Born Silver Creek, New York; admitted to bar, 1984, New York; 1986, U.S. District Court, Western District of New York; 1990, U.S. District Court, Eastern District of Michigan and U.S. District Court, Northern District of New York; 1992, U.S. District Court, Eastern District of New York; 1994, U.S. District Court, Southern District of New York and U.S. Court of Appeals, Second Circuit; 2002, U.S. District Court, Eastern District of Wisconsin; 2006, U.S. Supreme Court; 2014, U. S. District Court, District of Kentucky (pro hac vice); 2016, U.S. District Court, Eastern District of Pennsylvania (pro hac vice); and 2017, Pennsylvania Court of Common Please, Philadelphia County (pro hac vice).